 Source: Pre 2000 data compiled by H. Dediu and J. Reiner.
 Recent data from Gartner, Inc.

 - Performance, interface, and interconnectivity.
 From 1985, the two prevailing platforms, with the PC dominating (selling 8 to 10 times more platforms than Macintosh), undertook a massive diffusion in the consumer and corporate markets.
-Performance in terms of processing, memory, and storage capacity grew exponentially (Moore’s law) while costs were declining.
+Performance in processing, memory, and storage capacity grew exponentially (Moore’s law) while costs declined.
 Graphical user interfaces became the standard (e.g. Windows), enabling users to operate complex applications quickly.
 By the late 1990s, the development of the Internet opened an entirely new range of services to personal computing devices, such as telecommunications (e.g. email), e-commerce, information access, and entertainment.
 Portable computing devices (laptops) also became widely available.